-You can get a waiver on the MQD requirement with credit cards.
-For the remainder of 2019:
+You can get a waiver on the MQD requirement with credit cards, as follows:

-- You can get the MQD requirement waived for Silver, Gold, and Platinum status, if you spend at least $25,000 on a Gold, Platinum, or Reserve Delta Amex during the calendar year
+- You can get the MQD requirement waived for Silver, Gold, and Platinum status, if you spend at least $25,000 on a Platinum or Reserve Delta Amex during the calendar year

-- You can get the MQD requirement waived for Diamond status if you spend at least $250,000 on a Gold, Platinum, or Reserve Delta Amex during the calendar year
+- You can get the MQD requirement waived for Diamond status if you spend at least $250,000 on a Platinum or Reserve Delta Amex during the calendar year

 Earning Delta MQMs With Welcome Bonuses